-- 2. We oppose: - 2.1.
+- 2.1.
 Dredge-and-fill regulations being applied to agricultural land; - 2.2.
 The use of federal tax dollars appropriated for erosion control by the Corps being diverted to buy land or easements; - 2.3.
 The Corps charging fees to water utilities for water storage, for water withdrawal based on Corps' loss of revenue, for annual operation and maintenance costs, and for percentage of any major dam repairs; - 2.4.
 Any attempt by the Corps to increase fees for their services.
 The Corps should carry out its obligations to maintain stream flow and drainage in public waterways.
 The Corps should protect agricultural land use, flood control, power generation and navigation when making decisions about rivers.
 Land and other flood damage restoration costs should be considered in cost-benefit analysis for private levee repair costs.
-The Corps should place a value on wetlands equal to the appraised value for the land when calculating cost-benefit ratios for levee repairs, which includes the value of public services in the calculations; - 2.5.
+The Corps should place a value on wetlands equal to the appraised value for the land when calculating cost-benefit ratios for levee repairs, which includes the value of public services in the calculations;

+- 2.5.
 The Corps requiring a spring rise of the waters under the jurisdiction of the Corps of Engineers; - 2.6.
-Efforts by the Corps or the EPA to expand non-tidal wetlands; and - 2.7.
-The Corps taking high-water easements for the purpose of raising water levels without just compensation to landowners.
+Efforts by the Corps or the EPA to expand non-tidal wetlands; - 2.7.
+The Corps taking high-water easements for the purpose of raising water levels without just compensation to landowners; and - 2.8.
+We oppose the alteration of river flows by the U.S. Army Corps of Engineers for the sole purpose of benefiting a wildlife species or recreational use.